GitGuardian/sample_secrets/README.md

 # sample_secrets
-This repository contains sample secrets for testing purpose
+This repository contains sample secrets for testing purpose.